IsaacPugh/cssinjection/README.md

 xmlHttp.send( null );
 ```

-Another good way to use this code is to use a bookmarklet generator and create a
+Another good way to use this code is to use a
+<a href="http://mrcoles.com/bookmarklet/"> bookmarklet generator</a> and create
-bookmarklet that you can click on to affect a webpage more easily.
+a bookmarklet that you can click on to affect a webpage more easily.